Soria Moria Castle: Tale type

 The tale is classified in the international Aarne-Thompson-Uther Index as type ATU 400, "The Man on a Quest for the Lost Wife".
 In this tale type, the hero finds a maiden of supernatural origin (e.g., the swan maiden) or rescues a princess from an enchantment; either way, he marries her, but she sets him a prohibition.
 The hero breaks the prohibition and his wife disappears to another place.
 He goes after her on a long quest, often helped by the elements (Sun, Moon and Wind) or by the rulers of animals of the land, sea and air.

 Interpretation of the name

 The exact meaning of the name Soria Moria is not known.
 It may be related to Moriah, the name given to a mountain range in the Book of Genesis.
 According to tradition, this was the place where Abraham almost sacrificed Isaac.
 It could also be related to the Greek words "sophia" (meaning 'wisdom') and "moria" (meaning 'foolishness').

-JRR Tolkien acknowledged that the name (in sound, not meaning) lay behind his "Mines of Moria."
+J. R. R. Tolkien acknowledged that the name (in sound, not meaning) lay behind his "Mines of Moria".